-Since 1985, I have been performing cosmetic and plastic procedure including facelifts, liposuction, breast augmentation and lifts, tummy tucks, eyelid surgery and nose surgery.
+Since 1985, I have been performing cosmetic and plastic procedure including facelifts, liposuction, breast augmentation and lifts, tummy tucks, and eyelid surgery.
 I also inject BOTOX® and JUVÉDERM®.
 One of the questions that comes up is in seminars and consults is involved in getting plastic surgery?
 What do I have to do and what will happen during the process?”
 The following are answers that will explain the “nuts and bolts” of the experience.

 - What types of consultations are available for a procedure?